SensorLogicInc/snodar-releases/readme.md

 * When building, take note of the dis.h defines for software revision, and model.

-> To trigger automatic updating from the application, make sure that the version number in dis.h is greater than the last release.
+> ~~To trigger automatic updating from the application, make sure that the version number in dis.h is greater than the last release.~~
+> Versioning will now be based off of a build timestamp, compared against target hardware, triggered by changes in the production repo.
+> firmware version should be changed between builds to give feedback on issues.
+Future implemtation could utilize a build-hash/tag id to guarantee unique identification of firmware versions on-device.

 * Next, run the nordic script to create a firmware bundle.